TrshPuppy/obsidian-notes/linux-commands/nmap.md

 	- ==This is the default== when running nmap w/ `sudo`
 	- When the target sends the #SYN/ACK-flag, client then sends #RST-flag to prevent the target from repeatedly sending requests.
 		- Can bypass older #IDS which only scan for a full 3 way handshake
-		- Prevents looging of the connection b/c most apps listening to the port only log fully-established connections.
+		- Prevents logging of the connection b/c most apps listening to the port only log fully-established connections.
 		- ==faster than TCP connect scan==
 	- Disadvantages:
 		- requires root privileges